HungLuong05/tickethub/README.md

 ## Future development

 - Deploy more kafka and zookeepers pods to achieve better fault tolerant
-- Deploy more event microservice to serve thousands of people watching remaning tickets of events
+- Deploy more event microservice to serve multiple people watching remaning tickets of events
 - Write tests for correctness and performance